beechfuzz/e2guardian-docker/README.md

 In this container, you really only need the `/app/config` volume.
 This is the location for all of the E2Guardian configuration files and lists.
 Enabling this volume will allow you to make configuration changes without having to create a shell directly into the container.

-Let's say you want the `/app/config` volume to be located at /docker/volumes/e2g/config
+Let's say you want the `/app/config` volume to be located at `/docker/volumes/e2g/config` on the host.
+You would add the following `-v` parameter to your `docker run` command:

+    -v /docker/volumes/e2g/config:/app/config

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):